-Our content is published with a CC-BY license, which means others distribute, remix, tweak, and build upon our work, as long as they credit the authors for the original creation.
+Our content is published with a CC BY license, which means others distribute, remix, tweak, and build upon our work, as long as they credit the authors for the original creation.

-Publishing our core programs as OER supports our organization’s commitment to social justice.
-We believe all students deserve a high-quality, equitable education; providing our curricula for free as OER ensures maximum impact and easier adoptions for districts across the country.
+“Publishing our programs as OER honors our organization’s commitment to social justice.
+We believe all students deserve a superb, equitable education; providing our curricula for free as OER ensures maximum impact and easier adoptions for districts across the country.

-To support as many districts as possible, including those who do not have a 1:1 digitial program in place, we offer low-cost print options for districts who wish to use hard-copy editions of our curricula.
+To support as many districts as possible, including those who do not have a 1:1 digital program in place, we offer low-cost print options for districts who wish to use hard-copy editions of our curricula.